-The INSPIRE Art Award is a project of Inspirational Creative Practice: The Work of Artists after War and Violent Conflict (INSPIRE) - a research project that studies the role of artists and creative practice in and after violent conflict.
-The project is hosted by the Peace Research Institute in Oslo (PRIO) and connected to the PRIO Centre on Culture and Violent Conflict (CCC).
+The INSPIRE Art Award is an initiative of Inspirational Creative Practice: The Work of Artists after War and Violent Conflict (INSPIRE).
+INSPIRE is a research project that studies the role of artists and creative practice in and after violent conflict.
+The project is hosted by the Peace Research Institute Oslo (PRIO) and connected to the PRIO Centre on Culture and Violent Conflict (CCC).

 What inspires and motivates those engaged in creative practice?
 How do artistic expressions inspire and move others to action for social justice during and after war?
 How do artists, musicians, poets, art and activism intersect in and after wars in countries engaged in armed conflicts, and amongst exiled artists around the world?

-INSPIRE Art Award will be running an open call from June 2022 until September 2022 – accessible through a dedicated page on the website.
-Applicants will be selected by a jury of international experts, composed of artists, curators and patrons (TBA).
+INSPIRE Art Award will be running an open call from July 2022 until October 2022 – accessible through a dedicated page on the website.
+Applicants will be selected by a jury of international experts, composed of artists, curators and patrons.

 Artists across disciplines will be invited to submit: